 The Conn Creek Road/Rutherford Road intersection would operate at an acceptable level of service (LOS B) with or without the project.
-Though not intuitive, it is noted that weekday peak hour delay at the intersection of State Route 29 and Rutherford Road/State Route 128 is projected to decrease slightly from the existing condition with addition of the project.
-The same decrease in delay occurs on the minor approach to the intersection.
-This is because the project would add trips to the underutilized right turn movement at this intersection, which has the effect of more evenly balancing volumes among the approaches and reducing overall average delay.
-The weekend peak hour delay for the intersection is projected to increase by 2 seconds from existing conditions with addition of the project.
-Without an increase in near-term average delay of more than 5 seconds at the intersection of State Route 29 and Rutherford Road/State Route 128, the project would not be inconsistent with General Plan and County policy that would otherwise require corrective action for a larger increase in delay.
-However, the project would contribute to a larger increase in delay (17.5 seconds during weekday PM and 37.5 seconds during weekend PM peak hour) in the long-term, future scenario.
-County General Plan policy has accepted LOS F at this intersection, and though the County as deemed signalization to be undesirable traffic mitigation for delay increases, other corrective actions should be identified to reduce the impact.
+Though not intuitive, it is noted that weekday peak hour delay at minor approach to the intersection of State Route 29 and Rutherford Road/State Route 128 is projected to decrease slightly from the existing condition with addition of the project.
+The same decrease in delay occurs on the minor approach to the intersection for the weekend operations at the intersections Conn Creek Road with Rutherford Road/State Route 128 and with Silverado Trail.
+This reduction is because the project would add trips to the underutilized right turn movement at this the State Route 29 intersection and to the through movement at the Rutherford Road/Conn Creek Road intersection, or because delays are below the intersection average, which has the effect of more evenly balancing volumes among the approaches and reducing overall average delay.
+The weekend peak hour delay for the intersection of State Route 29 and Rutherford Road/State Route 128 is projected to increase by £ 12 seconds from existing conditions with addition of the project.
+Without With an increase in near-term average delay of more than 5 seconds at the intersection of State Route 29 and Rutherford Road/State Route 128, the project would net be inconsistent with General Plan and County policy that would etherwise require corrective action-for a larger-increase in delay.
+However, the The project would contribute to a larger increase in delay (17.5 196 seconds during weekday PM and 37.5 396 seconds during weekend PM peak hour) in the long-term, future scenario.
+However, County General Plan policy has accepted LOS F at this intersection., and though Though the County as deemed signalization to be undesirable traffic mitigation for delay increases, other corrective actions should be identified to reduce the impact.